wwarthen/RomWBW/ReadMe.txt

 was sold as an enhancement for existing users of CP/M 2.2 or ZSDOS.
 For this reason, (by design) NZCOM does not provide a way to boot directly from disk.
 Rather, it is loaded after the system boots into a host OS.
 On the RomWBW NZCOM disk images, the boot OS is ZSDOS 1.1.
+After you configure NZCOM, you can add a PROFILE.SUB file to automatically launch NZCOM at boot.

 To use, NZCOM, you must run through a simple configuration process.
 This is well documented in the NZCOM manual in the “NZCOM Users Manual.pdf”